 “We have every reason to expect success in war against Athens,” he said.
-“We have superiority in numbers and military experience, and I trust that we will all hew to the Spartan model of absolute military discipline.
-It is true that the Athenian navy is at the moment more powerful than ours, but we can ask at Delphi for a loan — a loan which can hardly be refused, given that most of the cities of Greece belong to our league.
+“We have superiority in numbers, and I trust that we will all hew to the Spartan model of absolute military discipline.
+It is true that the Athenian navy is at the moment larger than ours, but we can ask at Delphi for a loan — a loan which can hardly be refused, given that most of the cities of Greece belong to our league.
 With that money, we can buy ships and sailors.
 The Athenians’ advantages, where they exist, are in techniques and materials, while ours are grounded in something more ineffable: our superior martial character.
 The former we can learn and acquire, but the latter the Athenians will find as inaccessible to the likes of themselves as human speech is to the beasts of the field.
 With our intrinsic strengths on our side, we need not plan overmuch.
 For victory in war goes seldom to the side which plans best, but rather to the one best able to combine bravery with tactical ingenuity in the heat of the moment.

 “Most of all, though, victory in war belongs to the party that has justice on its side.
 This the gods assure; witness the outcomes of the Trojan and Persian Wars.
 And we already have tacit proof that the god in Delphi condones our reasons for going to war now.
 Did not Apollo tell the people of Epidamnos at the start of the current crisis that they should turn to Corinth for help?
 He knows all things — past, present, and future — and thus must surely have known that that request would set in motion the chain of events that has led us to this point today.
 Obviously what has transpired is just what he desired.
 Do we really wish to risk his wrath by flinching now at the pivotal moment?